Ron Tarr

 Ronald Lawrence Morisco-Tarr, known as Ron Tarr (14 November 1936 – 20 October 1997) was a British actor who played minor roles in television series and films.

-His first acting role was in the film Carry On Girls in 1973 where he played an uncredited role as a Bearded Audience Member.
-This was followed by appearances in many television series such as Doctor Who, Blake's 7, Are You Being Served?, Return of the Saint, The Gentle Touch, The Comic Strip Presents - (Five Go Mad in Dorset, South Atlantic Raiders), Dear John and Dramarama.
+His first acting role was in the film Carry On Girls in 1973, where he played an uncredited part as a Bearded Audience Member.
+This was followed by appearances in several television series such as Doctor Who, Blake's 7, Are You Being Served?, Return of the Saint, The Gentle Touch, The Comic Strip Presents – (Five Go Mad in Dorset, South Atlantic Raiders), Dear John and Dramarama.
 He also appeared in films such as the James Bond film A View to a Kill (1985), Eat the Rich (1987) and Willow (1988).

 He was perhaps best known as the background character Big Ron in the BBC soap opera EastEnders.
-He played the role of Big Ron from the show's inception in 1985 to just before his death in October 1997.
-His character had very few central storylines but was often seen interacting with the main characters in the show.
-After his death, he appeared in pre-recorded episodes that he had filmed before his death.
-To explain the absence of his character, in early 1998 his character was written out of the series in a storyline in which Big Ron won the lottery and moved to Spain.
+He portrayed Big Ron from the show's inception in 1985 until just before his death in October 1997.
+While his character had few central storylines, he was often seen interacting with the main characters.
+After his death, he appeared in pre-recorded episodes filmed before his death.
+To explain the absence of his character, Big Ron was written out of the series in early 1998 through a storyline in which he won the lottery and moved to Spain.

-Tarr also appeared in a series of 1980s television advertisements for Do it All, a now-defunct DIY chain in the United Kingdom.
+Tarr also featured in a series of 1980s television advertisements for Do It All, a now-defunct DIY chain in the United Kingdom.
+In 1990, he appeared in an advert for Sugar Puffs; where he was running a fairground stall.

-On 20 October 1997, Tarr died of cancer aged 60.
+On 20 October 1997, Tarr died of cancer at the age of 60.
 He was a market trader in his off-screen life, running a stall in Southall market selling household appliance spares.